Films & Events

 The full day event also includes a guided tour through the Bond University Film & Television studios and Equipment Loan Store, which boasts a large range of professional industry standard equipment and technology.

-First-time filmmakers, experienced directors, set designers, crew coordinators, location scouts and Queensland’s major film industry body Screen Queensland share stories and insights into their roles.
+First-time filmmakers, experienced directors, set designers, crew coordinators, location scouts and Queensland’s major film industry body Screen Queensland will share stories and insights into their roles.

 Session 1: Meet the filmmakers

 Hear from film directors and producers about what they do and how they got to where they are today

 If you love film, but don’t want to work on set, what roles are there?
 We talk film industry professionals who don’t work on set.

 Session 3: State of the nation

 Queensland’s major film industry body, Screen Queensland talks about about the future of film.

 Session 4: Opportunity knocks